Axis2 Web service and Tomcat Manager

 Architecture

-• Serve static content directly from Apache and limit Tomcat's load;
+- Serve static content directly from Apache and limit Tomcat's load.

-• Load balance requests between two or more Tomcat servers.
+- Load balance requests between two or more Tomcat servers.

 There are two common ways to "proxy" requests from Apache to Tomcat:

-You should look into CVE-2007-0450 and CVE-2007-1860, these vulnerabilities impact old versions of Tomcat/mod_jk and can potentially allow an attacker to gain access to the Tomcat Manager even if it is not directly exposed by Apache.
+and can potentially allow an attacker to gain access to the Tomcat Manager even if it's not directly exposed by Apache.

 % telnet vulnerable 80